gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/carrying-tank-down-road.jpg" caption="Carrying the water tank for the gin and tonic drinks down the road to the the construction site." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/carrying-tank-down-road.jpg" caption="Carrying the water tank for the gin and tonic drinks down the road to the the construction site."  width="600px" >}}